-6.-(1) An undertaking convicted of corporate manslaughter shall be liable to a fine.
+6.-(1) An undertaking convicted of corporate manslaughter is liable to a fine.

-(2) A high managerial agent convicted of grossly negligent management causing death is liable to a fine or imprisonment for a term not exceeding 12 years.
+(2) A high managerial agent convicted of grossly negligent management causing death is liable to a fine or imprisonment for a term not exceeding 12 years, or to both.